spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/access-cluster-with-virtctl.md

 ## Prerequisites

-- An active virtual cluster with Palette Virtual Machine Orchestrator (VMO).
+- An active cluster with Palette Virtual Machine Orchestrator (VMO).

-- Access to the virtual cluster.
+- Access to the cluster.

 ## Download and Connect virtctl